Aashish1809/DevIncept_Python/final.md

 </br>
 <b> Tuple </b>
 <p align="justify">
 Tuples are a group of values like a list and are manipulated in similar ways.
 But, tuples are fixed in size once they are assigned.
-In Python the fixed size is considered immutable as compared to a list that is dynamic and mutable.
+In Python, the fixed size is considered immutable as compared to a list that is dynamic and mutable.
 Tuples are defined by parenthesis().
-Advantages of using tuple over lists could include some of the following.
+Advantages of using tuples over lists could include some of the following.

    - Tuples do not have append or extend method.
 They are fixed-size and therefore are fast.
    - Find method can be used to check if element exists in the tuple, find() works only because it is fixed size.
    - IN operator can also be used for the same purpose i.e., to check if an element exists or not.
-   - Constant set of values need to be be defined in a tuple instead of a list always because they are fast.
+   - Constant set of values need to be defined in a tuple instead of a list always because they are fast.
    - It makes the code safe as tuple offers “write-protect” data that does not change.